 The Birth … and Rebirth … of a Spiritual Leader

 Benjamin Titus (B.T.)
-Roberts, the founder of Roberts Wesleyan College, was born south of Buffalo, New York in 1823.
+Roberts, the founder of Roberts Wesleyan University, was born south of Buffalo, New York in 1823.
 By the age of 16, he was a schoolmaster and studying law.
 Nearing acceptance to the bar in 1844, and facing a spiritual climax near his 21st birthday that year, he made a crucial decision.
 “Christ demanded an unconditional surrender,” he said.
 “I made it.”
 Giving up his legal apprenticeship, he committed to train for the Methodist ministry.

 He attended the Genesee Wesleyan Seminary, a liberal arts college-preparatory institution in 1845 and later that year was admitted to Wesleyan College, in Middletown, Connecticut - the best that Methodist higher education had to offer at the time.
 It is here that he met Ellen Stowe, who would become his wife and lifetime partner in ministry.